eschava/psmqtt/doc/usage.md

 is producing 10 outputs on a Linux system: one for each of the `user`, `nice`, `system`, `idle`, `iowait`, `irq`, `softirq`, `steal`, `guest` and `guest_nice` fields emitted by psutil.
 These 10 outputs must be published on 10 different MQTT topics.
-The use of `cpu/*` as MQTT topic configures psmqtt to send the 10 outputs to the following 10 topics:
+The use of `cpu/*` as MQTT topic configures PSMQTT to send the 10 outputs to the following 10 topics:
 * **psmqtt/COMPUTER_NAME/cpu/user**
 * **psmqtt/COMPUTER_NAME/cpu/nice**
 * **psmqtt/COMPUTER_NAME/cpu/system**